Triangulated categories of mixed motives: Realizations

-is bijective: by $\h$-descent (\ref{charseparated3}) and by virtue of Gabber's weak uniformization theorem \ref{Gabber1}, it is sufficient to treat the case where $X$ is regular, which is done by assumption.
-Let $S$ be a $S$-scheme of finite type.
+are isomorphisms in the derived category of $\QQ$-vector spaces: by $\h$-descent (\ref{charseparated3}), and by virtue of Gabber's weak uniformization Theorem \ref{Gabber1}, it is sufficient to treat the case where $X$ is regular, which is done by assumption.
+Let $T$ be an $S$-scheme of finite type.
 To prove that the functor